rixiobarrios/w03d04-ajax-and-apis/am-lecture-fetch/fetch-xml.md

 # Fetch & XMLHttpRequest

-There are three ways of making AJAX calls in JavaScript.
+There are a few ways of making AJAX calls in JavaScript.
 The oldest is `XMLHttpRequest`. `fetch()` is the emerging standard.

-Here we have three `GET` requests to the same endpoint using each of the three methods:
+Here we have two `GET` requests to the same endpoint using each of the two methods:

 #### `fetch()`